 Why did Justin Trudeau go to India?
-At this point, I'm sure the prime minister has been asking himself that question all week.
+I am sure at this point that even the prime minister has been asking himself that question all week.

-Of course, as you would expect, the cynics were wrong: The photo ops were actually quite terrible.
-Trudeau apparently insisted on saving all of his actual state-level discussions for the end of his trip, which sparked rumors among the international press that the Canadian prime minister was being “snubbed” by the Indian government.
+Of course, as you would expect, the cynics were wrong: the photo ops were actually quite terrible.
+Trudeau apparently insisted on saving all his actual state-level discussions for the end of his trip, which sparked rumours among the international press that the Canadian prime minister was being “snubbed” by the Indian government.
 Then, the Trudeaus were dragged on Indian (and Canadian) social media because the whole family kept showing up everywhere dressed in elaborate Indian formal wear.
-Try imagining Indian PM Narendra Modi hanging out in Ottawa for a week alternately dressed like a cowboy or a Mountie or a French Canadian biker, and you'll have some idea of how obnoxious it was to watch Justin Trudeau traipse around the subcontinent playing ethnic dress up.
+Try imagining Indian PM Narendra Modi hanging out in Ottawa for a week alternately dressed like a cowboy or a Mountie or a French-Canadian biker, and you have some idea of how obnoxious it was to watch Justin Trudeau traipse around the subcontinent playing ethnic dress-up.

 And then, somehow, things really came off the rails.
-Convicted attempted murderer and former Khalistani terrorist Jaspal Atwal showed up in several photos with Sophie Trudeau and the infrastructure minister, Amarjeet Sohi, at a function in Mumbai.
+Convicted attempted murderer and former Khalistani terrorist Jaspal Atwal showed up in several photos with Sophie Trudeau and Infrastructure Minister Amarjeet Sohi at a function in Mumbai.
 When it further turned out that Atwal had received a formal invitation to the Canadian High Commission dinner in Delhi, the Indian press exploded.
-If the prime minister actually was on that side of the globe to demonstrate how serious the Canadian government takes Sikh separatism, this is a Curb Your Enthusiasm–level disaster.
+If the prime minister actually was on that side of the globe to demonstrate how serious the Canadian government takes Sikh separatism, this is a Curb Your Enthusiasm-level trainwreck.